Review of the Skmei 1064 Men's Sports Watch Equipped With Dual Movement and Solar Power

 I blame my tests.
 More than likely, I damaged the storage device or limited its ability to charge by depriving it of a ground.
 Also, leaving the watch in a hot sun-porch could very well have damaged the interior components.

-My best guess is that, fully charged, the internal energy storage device will allow digital operation for up to forty minutes.
+My best guess is that, fully charged, the internal energy storage device will allow digital operation for up to 40 minutes.
 Once the display fades away, there will remain sufficient energy to power the internal clock for a limited period of time.
 I doubt that this grace period will extend longer than a couple of hours.

 I don’t feel the average customer will bother using this watch after the battery fails.
 It wouldn’t be practical.
 On the other hand, as far as I can determine, available solar power will augment the energy provided by the battery.
 This could very well extend the life of the SR2016 cell.